 50 (Legal) Ways to Make Extra Money This Month

-Without further delay, here are 50 ways to make money:
+Without further delay, here are 50 legal ways to make money:

 1. Get Paid to Play Bingo

-Get this — there’s a free app called Bingo Cash that pays you up to $80 when you win bingo.
+There’s a free iPhone app called Bingo Cash that pays you up to $80 every time you win bingo.

 The game is based on a classic Bingo format — plus tons of variations on the game.
 You’ll battle it out against other players at your same skill level.
 Everyone gets the same board and sees the same Bingo balls, so winning is totally a matter of skill.
 The top three players in a game can win real money — anywhere from $1 to $80.